-Listed below are a some more tips and tricks that help keep children engaged in virtual learning.
+Listed below are some more tips and tricks that help keep children engaged in virtual learning.

 Sitting still for any length of time is hard for most kids.
-That’s why encourage some movement into the sessions.
+That’s why some movement into the sessions is encouraged.

 You can see how you could create a variety of interactive games during your meetings.